fish-shell/fish-shell/doc_src/cmds/disown.rst

 Description
 -----------

 ``disown`` removes the specified :ref:`job <syntax-job-control>` from the list of jobs.
-The job itself continues to exist, but fish does not keep track of it any longer.
+The job itself continues to exist, but ghoti does not keep track of it any longer.

-Jobs in the list of jobs are sent a hang-up signal when fish terminates, which usually causes the job to terminate; ``disown`` allows these processes to continue regardless.
+Jobs in the list of jobs are sent a hang-up signal when ghoti terminates, which usually causes the job to terminate; ``disown`` allows these processes to continue regardless.

 If no process is specified, the most recently-used job is removed (like :doc:`bg <bg>` and :doc:`fg <fg>`).
 If one or more PIDs are specified, jobs with the specified process IDs are removed from the job list.
 Invalid jobs are ignored and a warning is printed.